morganjroberts/open-UST/docs/cable-preparation.md

 The cable braid is made from groups of strands that are woven together.
 To prevent the braid from becoming untangled later, each group of strands should be terminated with solder.

+1. Setup a soldering iron with a temperature of 350 °C and a small tip.
 1. Remove 25 mm of sheath using a scalpel.
-    - **Note:** Use a fresh, sharp blade with light, shallow strokes.
-    - **Note:** Take care not to cut the braid wires underneath the sheath.
+Bend the cable to put tension on the sheath.
+Use a fresh, sharp blade with light, shallow strokes.
+Take care not to cut the braid wires underneath the sheath.
-    - **Note:** Bend the cable to put tension on the sheath.
-2. For each group of braid strands (see video below):
-    - Use tweezers to pull the group of strands free from the braid,
+1. For a group of braid strands, use tweezers to pull the group free from the braid.
-    - Twist the end of the group,
+1. Twist the end of the group together.
-    - Apply a small amount of solder to the end of the group of strands,
+1. Apply a small amount of solder to the end of the group of strands.
-    - Bend the group of strands backwards.
+1. Bend the group of strands down.
+1. Repeat for all groups of braid strands.

 ![braid-preparation](img/cable-preparation/braid-preparation.png)

-` placeholder for video `

 ## Adjusting the Sheath Length

 The length of ribbon cable between the end of the sheath and the IDC connector should be 36 mm \( \pm \) 5 mm.
-Deviations from this will it difficult to install the cable into the transducer module later.
+Deviations from this will make it difficult to install the cable into the transducer module later.

 The ribbon cable has a continuous split/bonded repeating pattern, where the split sections are 36 mm in length, and the bonded sections are 25 mm in length , detailed in [`3M-3659-3_34-way-screened-round-ribbon-cable_datasheet.pdf`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/technical-datasheets/3M-3659-3_34-way-screened-round-ribbon-cable_datasheet.pdf))

 The IDC connector is installed on the bonded section.
 The end of the sheath should be aligned with the point where the ribbon cable changes from bonded to split (moving towards the end of the cable).
-This will provide approximately 36 mm of cable between the end of the sheath and the IDC connector (see section below).
+This will provide approximately 36 mm of cable between the end of the sheath and the IDC connector.

 1. Use a scalpel to remove the foil, exposing the ribbon cable.
-2. Mark the transition point where the ribbon cable changes from split to bonded (moving towards the end of the cable) using a permenant marker.
-    - **Note:** If this point is not visible, remove sheath in small increments until it is visible (see video below).
-    - **Note:** There must be at least 10 mm of bonded section for installing the IDC connectors.
+1. Mark the transition point where the ribbon cable changes from split to bonded (moving towards the end of the cable) using a permenant marker.
+If this point is not visible, remove sheath in small increments until it is visible.
+There must be at least 10 mm of bonded section for installing the IDC connectors.
 If there is less than 6 mm, remove more sheath to find a new transition point.
-3. Make a mark 36 mm back from this transition point, using a permenant marker
+1. Make a mark 36 mm back from this transition point, using a permenant marker.
-    - **Note:** This value is the length of the split sections, taken from the datasheet (XXX)
-4. Use a scalpel to remove the remaining sheath up to this mark.
+1. Use a scalpel to remove the remaining sheath up to this mark.
-5. Pull back the braid to expose the foil.
+1. Pull back the braid to expose the foil.
-6. Use a scalpel to remove the foil, exposing the ribbon cable.
+1. Use a scalpel to remove the foil, exposing the ribbon cable.
 Verify that the end of the sheath is aligned with the point where the ribbon cable changes from bonded to split (moving towards the end of the cable).

 ![adjusting-sheath-length](img/cable-preparation/adjusting-sheath-length.png)

-` placeholder for video `

 ## Installing the Connectors

-1. Hold the cable so that the red wire is on the right hand side.
-Pre-flatten the ribbon cable by folding it approximately 6mm above the transition from split to bonded.
+1. Orient the cable so that the red wire is on the right hand side.
+1. Pre-flatten the ribbon cable by folding it approximately 6 mm above the transition from split to bonded.
-2. Install the IDC clip underneath the cable.
+1. Install the IDC clip underneath the cable.
-3. Install the IDC housing onto the IDC clip.
+1. Install the IDC housing onto the IDC clip.
 Press the two parts together until the IDC contacts grip the ribbon cable.
-    * **Note:** Make sure that the polarity indicator (embossed triangle) is on the right hand side.
+Make sure that the polarity indicator (embossed triangle) is on the right hand side.
 The tab should also be facing forwards.
-    * **Note:** Make sure the individual conductors are well aligned with the clip indentations and the IDC contacts.
+Make sure the individual conductors are well aligned with the clip indentations and the IDC contacts.
-4. Use a vice to compress the assembly until the IDC clip locks to the IDC housing.
+1. Use a vice to compress the assembly until the IDC clip locks to the IDC housing.
-5. Use side cutters to trim the excess ribbon cable flush with the IDC connector.
+1. Use side cutters to trim the excess ribbon cable flush with the IDC connector.

 ![install-idc-connector](img/cable-preparation/install-idc-connector.png)

 ## Test Continuity and Isolation

-The quality of the IDC connector installation should be tested at this point, to prevent further manufacture on a bad cable, which would have to be repeated once the fault is detected.
+The IDC connector installation should be verified at this point, to prevent further manufacture on a bad cable, which would have to be repeated once the fault is detected.
 Conductor continuity along the cable is tested, in addition to isolation between neighbouring conductors.

 ![test-continuity-isolation](img/cable-preparation/test-continuity-isolation.png)

 1. Find a multimeter with probes that are compatible with the IDC socket.
-2. If necessary, incompatible multimeter probes can be modified:
+1. If necessary, incompatible multimeter probes can be modified:
-    * Cut 2 lengths of 120 mm solid core 28 awg wire,
+    * Cut 2 lengths of 120 mm solid core 28 awg wire.
-    * Wrap one end tightly around each multimeter probe, using a knot,
+    * Wrap one end tightly around each multimeter probe, using a knot.
-    * Obtain two single header pins with 0.64 mm sqaure posts (part in BOM)
+    * Obtain two single header pins with 0.64 mm sqaure posts.
-    * Solder each pin to the other end of the wire,
+    * Solder each pin to the other end of the wire.
-    * Cut a 120 mm length of heatshrink (part in bOM)
+    * Cut a 120 mm length of heatshrink.
     * Install the heatshrink and shrink it onto the extended probe.
-3. Hold the IDC connectors from each end of the cable in a vice.
+1. Hold the IDC connectors from each end of the cable in a vice.
 Make sure their orientation is the same.
-4. Use the multimeter probes to test continuity and isolation according to the pattern shown in following diagram (also see video below):
+1. Use the multimeter probes to test continuity and isolation according to the pattern shown in diagram below.
-    * **Note:** for continuous measurements the DC resistance should be \( < 1 \Omega \).
+    * For continuous measurements the DC resistance should be \( < 1 \Omega \).
-    * **Note:** for isolated measurements the DC resistance should be out-of-range.
+    * For isolated measurements the DC resistance should be out-of-range.

 ![IDC-testing-pinout-diagram](img/cable-preparation/IDC-testing-pinout-diagram.png)

 ## Sheath Surface Treatment for Bonding (Transducer End)

 During the coating process, an adhesive bond to the PVC cable sheath is required.
-It is difficult to bond to PVC, so a surface treatment is used to increase bond strength.
+It is difficult to bond to PVC, so an abrasive surface treatment is used to increase bond strength.

 1. Choose the end of the cable with the longest copper braid.
 This will be the transducer end of the cable.
-2. Pull the copper braid back over the IDC connector,
+1. Pull the copper braid back over the IDC connector.
-3. Make a mark 36 mm from the end of the sheath using a permenant marker.
+1. Make a mark 36 mm from the end of the sheath using a permenant marker.
 Extend the mark around the sheath circumference.
-4. Use a 24 tpi hacksaw blade (or similar) to abrade the cable sheath (see video below)
-    * **Note:** The shiny PVC surface should be completely removed.
-    * **Note:** Surface treatment should be applied up to at least 10 mm from the end of the sheath.
+1. Use a 24 tpi hacksaw blade (or similar) to abrade the cable sheath.
+The shiny PVC surface should be completely removed.
+Surface treatment should be applied up to at least 10 mm from the end of the sheath.
-5. Pull the copper braid back over the sheath,
+1. Pull the copper braid back over the sheath.
-6. Wrap the end of the sheath in electrical insulating tape
-    * **Note:** The tape width should be \(\leq \) 14 mm.
+1. Wrap the end of the sheath in electrical insulating tape.
+The tape width should be \(\leq \) 14 mm.

 ![sheath-surface-treatment](img/cable-preparation/sheath-surface-treatment.png)

 ## Sheath Copper Coating for Shield Termination (Plug End)

-1. Cut a XX mm by X mm rectangle of adhesive-backed copper foil using scissors.
+1. Cut a rectangle of adhesive-backed copper foil using scissors.
+The length of the collar should be 30 mm.
-2. Wrap the copper foil around the plug end of the cable.
+2. Wrap the copper foil around the plug end of the cable, and rub the seam.
 3. Setup a soldering iron with a high temperature of 380 degC and a large-area tip.
 4. Apply solder to the copper foil seam.
 5. Use tweezers to untangle the copper braid.